snorkel-team/snorkel/RELEASING.md

 1. Add the new tag to [the Snorkel project on ReadTheDocs](https://readthedocs.org/projects/snorkel),
     * Trigger a build for master to pull new tags.
-    * Then, go to the "Versions" tab and add a tag.
+    * Go to the "Versions" tab, and "Activate" the new tag.
     * Go to Admin/Advanced to set this tag as the new default version.
-    * Make sure a build is triggered on the correct tag.
+    * Make sure a build is triggered on the correct tag in "Overview".

 ## Credit